abg1122/scripts/README.md

-This repo contains a collection of PowerShell and Bash scripts I’ve developed and used in real-world 3rd line support and infrastructure operations.
-These scripts have been used to automate repetitive tasks, improve monitoring, and enhance team efficiency across hybrid Windows/Linux environments.
+This repo contains a collection of PowerShell and Bash scripts I’ve developed.

 ## 🛠 Scripts Overview